 Beyond measurement, Cini also offers planning advice for implementing an agile performance program.
 It starts with goals, senior management support, training and a big question—are you ready to decouple ratings and compensation?
 “If your company hasn’t discussed disconnecting compensation and performance ratings, you’re not ready,” said Cini.
 “We already manage compensation in a different way during our budgeting process, so it was a smooth transition for us with an immediate impact.”

-But what really showed the full impact of SilkRoad Agile Performance was feedback from one of the company’s most highly experienced department managers:
+But what really showed the full impact of SilkRoad Performance Management system was feedback from one of the company’s most highly experienced department managers: